trishdestiny/trishdestiny/README.md

 - 👋 Hi, I’m @trishdestiny
 - 👀 I’m interested in backend programming
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning React and Bootstrap
-- 💞️ I’m looking to collaborate on C language
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me : Reach me out at my IG shah_trishah
 - 😄 Pronouns: She/Her/They
 - ⚡ Fun fact: I am a polyglot